 'What about the Sun?
 Isn't climate change caused by solar activity that changes its brightness?'

-The national climate report found "no convincing evidence" of this.
+The U.S. Global Climate Change Program's Climate Science Special Report, released in 2017, found "no convincing evidence" of this.
 Solar fluctuations "have been too small to explain the observed changes in climate" in the past 60 years.

 Human pollution, in short, "far exceeded" the influence of natural factors, including sunshine.